-If we are to devise a truly transformative vision of progressive politics and convince others to join us, we need to develop new ways of thinking, speaking and being.
-Politics as usual, and the types of people traditionally involved in politics, will not be enough to see us through.
+If we are to devise a truly transformative vision and convince others to join us, we need to develop new ways of thinking, speaking and being.

-To address this crucial challenge, we are developing a network of visionaries, influencers and activists from diverse areas of expertise to build the foundations for a transformative political movement.
+To address this crucial challenge, we are developing a network of visionaries, influencers and activists from diverse areas of expertise to build the foundations for a transformative cultural and political movement.

 If these beliefs resonate with your deepest convictions, join us.

 WHAT WE BELIEVE

 - Political problems are never “just” political; they are always also emotional, psychological and (what some call) “spiritual” problems.
 Their solutions therefore cannot be merely “political” either.
 We aren’t in need of mere adjustments to the government budget.
 Instead, we need an expansion and refocusing of the stakes and substance of politics, with a stronger focus on issues of interpersonal connection, social belonging, a shared sense of purpose, and the expansion of human possibility.
 These issues are not fringe problems in politics; they are the most central issues of all.